GaloisInc/saw-suite/README.md

 ecosystem, with nightly (i.e., recent) versions of the tools that are known to work together.

+SAW Suite is also distributed as a minimal multi-platform Docker image (currently based on Ubuntu 24.04) containing the binary distribution.

 SAW Suite currently contains the following tools:

 * [Crux-LLVM](https://tools.galois.com/saw/crux/what-is-crux)